Velaha/Scala/week_1/04_Recursion/README.md

 ## Purpose

 This exercise aims to implement recusive function.

-## Todo
+## Instructions

 ### 1) Implement signature

 > Implement the signatures in `com.td.scala.recursion.Main.balance`

+That's all folks!